What are rail workers’ demands versus the current offer on the table?

 Network Rail staff who belong to the Rail, Maritime and Transport (RMT) union have stopped work as part of a dispute that has rumbled on for six months.

-Network Rail bosses have been in intensive negotiations since the RMT called the latest strike, which have also involved other unions.
+Network Rail bosses have been in intensive negotiations since the RMT called the latest strike.

 RMT announced on 12 December that 63.6 per cent of members (of an 83 per cent turnout) rejected the most recent pay offer from Network Rail.